 As every knitter knows, blocking takes time and space.
 It often requires tools and gear like mats, pins, tape measures, rulers and blocking wires.
 The same can be true for finishing.
 The result?
 More clutter.

 Through the years, I’ve set up a variety of organizational strategies to introduce some semblance of control.
 The essential goals were to store, find and retrieve the yarn, needles, tools, gear and patterns I wanted.
 When I wanted them.
 As time passed, many of those methods were abandoned.
 So much for good intentions.

 There’s an axiom that says, the best predictor of future behavior is past behavior.
 If my past behavior is a valid indicator, it’s time to come to grips with some harsh realities.

 I’m not the knitter who retrieves a project, works on it and then stows it neatly away until it’s time to tackle the next stage.
 I’m not the knitter who has every print pattern neatly filed in drawers or binders.
 Or whose needles live in labeled pouches or tidy needle rolls.
 Or whose WIPs are contained in cute project bags that live in a designated storage unit.
 Or who plans a project in advance and knits that project … exactly as planned.

 I’m the other kind.
 The one who wallows in the process.
-The one who leaves things out.
+The one who leaves her tools and projects out.
 The one who makes changes and substitutions, sometimes at every stage.
-The one who leaves a trail of sketches and notes in her wake.
+The one who deposits a trail of sketches and notes in her wake.
 While this approach tends to work for me, it creates a wide swath of clutter at every stage.

 Some days, that clutter drives me crazy.